 The Fleet Air Arm were desperate for a more modern aircraft as the ones currently in service were no match against the Japanese Mitsubishi A6M Zero and German Messerschmitt Bf 109, and

-after the Spitfire excelled during the Battle of Britain the Admiralty would again show interest in the aircraft for use aboard its carriers.
-However it was to be the Spitfires partner in
+after the Spitfire excelled during the Battle of Britain the Admiralty would again show interest in the aircraft for use aboard its carriers, and again it would have to wait.
+However they

 Eventually though during December 1941 a Spitfire Mk VB, fitted with an arrestor hook was sent to HMS Illustrious for trials.
 With the first Seafire prototype flying on the 23rd March